aelxna/Gopher-Tunnel/README.md

 Everything should now be set up!
 The following steps will be used frequently when working on the project:

 ### 7. Running the app
-In the terminal, run the following command:
+In the terminal, cd to the GopherTunnel folder and run the following command:

 	npx expo start